Implementing the NAMUR Open Architecture (NOA)

 NAMUR recognizes there would be challenges using the DCS for the new automation of reliability, maintenance, energy efficiency, and personnel safety etc. At their very core, DCS are not open systems, so it is not easy to get data out of a DCS.
 Also, new technologies are incorporated slowly or not at all.
 Stand-alone parallel installation of new systems for new functions, not integrated with each other, results.
 There are no possibilities for quick testing of new apps on the DCS without risk to plant safety and availability.
 Process automation lags behind modern technology: IoT, cloud, big data, and mobile devices.

 The NOA was designed taking several important factors in mind.
 The existing DCS is proven and has widely accepted architecture.
-These are highly available and mature systems that supports operations with long life cycles.
+These are highly available and mature systems that supports sustainable operations with long life cycles.
 Plants cannot risk losing these advantages.

 To protect the DCS, the NOA is based on a second layer of automation beside the existing plant automation, complementing the DCS, stretching from level 0 to level 3, connecting to level 4, in the Purdue / ISA95 / IEC62264 reference model.